Ash310u/gfg_fcvs/README.md

 ---

-## 📄 License
+## License

 This project is licensed under the MIT License.

 ---

 <p align="center">
-  Built with ❤️ for the AI Hackathon
+  Built for the AI Hackathon
 </p>